 The answer is you can’t and you shouldn’t resist them!

 Every aquarium needs one of these fantastic guys and the only decision you need to make is which variety your Plecostomus will be?

-To help you make this decision we have prepared this comprehensive guide not only to the most popular Plecostomus varieties but also how to pick one and take care of it.
+To help you make this decision, we have prepared this comprehensive guide.
+Not only to the most popular Plecostomus varieties, but also how to choose one and take care of it.

 Here is the ultimate Plecostomus vital care guide!

 Table of Contents

 |Common Name||Armoured catfish, Pleco, Plec, Janitor catfish|

 |Growth & Size||Up to 30 inches (species dependent)|

 |Suitable foods||Sinking veggie pellets, algae sticks, Flake, Live foods|